Bogoti90/Operation-Burat/README.md

 **Build Model Outputs explanation**

--After running BuildModel, several output files are generated.
+After running BuildModel, several output files are generated.
 These files summarize the energy differences and provide detailed decomposition of the energy components for each mutant and its corresponding wild type.

 - **Average_PDB_BM.fxout**:
 Contains the average energy values for the different runs.
 This file provides an overall stability score.